Legal Legal Advice

 What happens if the shareholders no longer want to be in business together or an exit event happens?

-The shareholders agreement should include provision for what happens when an exit event occurs, for example, if the companies’ shares are listed or if the company is sold.
-These provisions will determine how the price of the shares will then be calculated and how one or more of the shareholders can leave the company.
-It could trigger a pre-determined buy out mechanism or a mechanism for dispute resolution in the event of a disagreement between the parties.
+The shareholders agreement should include provision for what happens when an exit event occurs, for example, if the company's shares are listed or if the company is sold.
+These provisions typically set out how shares will be valued and how one or more of the shareholders can leave the company.
+This may trigger a pre-agreed buyout mechanism or a formal dispute resolution process in the event of a disagreement between the parties.

 Can a shareholders agreement template be used?

-Shareholder’s agreement templates should not be used, and a properly drafted agreement should be customised for your particular business and for the age and standing of the parties.
+Generic shareholders’ agreement templates are often insufficient on their own and a properly drafted agreement should be customised for your particular business and for the age and standing of the parties.
 Clauses can be drafted to cover nearly any situation you envisage or scenario that concerns you.

-If Alex and Sam had covered all the above points in a shareholder’s agreement, the company could have continued operating despite their personal issues.
-The initial cost of setting up a shareholder’s agreement is small compared to the costs of a dispute – litigious or otherwise – including loss of good will, employees and the toll that the stress of a dispute takes.
+If Alex and Sam had covered all the above points in a shareholder’s agreement, the company would have been better equipped to continue operating despite their personal dispute.
+The initial cost of putting a shareholders’ agreement in place is typically modest compared to the potential cost and disruption of a dispute – litigious or otherwise – including loss of good will, employees and the toll that the stress of a dispute takes.

 To speak to one of our experts, get in touch at r.duncan@accountsandlegal.co.uk